 SHOULD YOU CHOOSE TO ACCEPT

-You'll receive a summary of the companies in the cohort and will be invited to participate in a mentor madness event (speed-dating with all the companies).
-Once you've had a chance to meet the companies or review their profile, you will let us know which companies you'd like to mentor.
+Once a batch is onboarded we will schedule a mentor madness event (speed-dating with all the companies).
+Once you've had a chance to meet the companies, or have opted to review their profiles, you will let us know which companies you'd like to be intro'd to.
 You will also be listed as a mentor in our online platform, don't worry we will not release your contact information.
 Instead the founders can request to meet with you and you will have the opportunity to opt in or out.
 We will then help schedule introduction meetings.